 He felt as if he had said something childish, He wanted to protest and argue – but then it occurred to him, that all his arguments were speculative.
 He had only guesses about what arena and land of fallen were supposed to be about.
 And his guesses had proved wrong way too many times.
 Did these two know what the meaning of this whole thing was?

-After he had laughed to his heart’s content, the old man said, “Be careful what you wish for, boy, be careful.”
+After he had laughed at his heart’s content, the old man said, “Be careful what you wish for, boy, be careful.”

-The old woman seeing that the girl was scared after their laughter went closer to the girl and put her behind her back and whispered soothing words into her ear.
+The old woman seeing that the girl was scared after their laughter went closer to the girl, put her arm behind her back and whispered soothing words into her ear.

-The boy wished that they should stay in the same room but it seemed to bold too ask for that without her permission, he looked at her and seeing nothing suggestive in her eyes asked for two rooms.
+The boy wished that they should stay in the same room but it seemed too bold to ask for that without her permission, he looked at her and seeing nothing suggestive in her eyes asked for two rooms.

-After a couple of hours, he heard her voice “Hey” and shivered as he looked in direction of voice.
+After a couple of hours, he heard her voice “Hey” and shivered as he looked in direction of the voice.
 She was there – frowning at him in annoyance.
 “Where were you?
 I waited for you in my room, you didn’t come.
 I came to your room, you weren’t there either.
 I was worried and asked around.
-They all laughed at me in their knowing way and one of them told me to check her.
+They all laughed at me in their knowing way, I hate it when they do that, and one of them told me to check here.
 What are you doing here?”

 He had never cared about what others think about him.
 But her being so annoyed, scared him.
 Had they planned to meet?
-She was acting as if he had failed to be reach at some rendezvous.
+She was acting as if he had failed to reach some rendezvous.
 “Why are you getting up now?”
-She asked in same reproachful tone,”Stay lying” she ordered and herself went down on her chest close to him, her chin resting on two hands.
+She asked in the same reproachful tone, “Stay lying” she ordered and she herself went down on her chest close to him, her chin resting on two hands.

 He was trying to figure out what it was all about.
 And couldn’t utter a word for a few moments.

 “I am waiting for an answer.”
-She said angry at his silence.
+She said angrily at his silence.

 “I … I am sorry.”
 He said in showing his cluelessness as to what was happening.